-- (a) notice as specified in this clause, or payment in lieu of that notice; and - (b) two weeks pay for each completed year of service and pro rata for an uncompleted year ((unless this results in an amount less than the NES, in which case the NES provision will apply);; and - (c) payment for all accrued annual leave including leave loading.
+- (i) notice as specified in this clause, or payment in lieu of that notice; and - (ii) two weeks pay for each completed year of service and pro rata for an uncompleted year ((unless this results in an amount less than the NES, in which case the NES provision will apply); and - (iii) payment for all accrued annual leave including leave loading.

-Involuntary Redundancies
+(g) Involuntary Redundancies

-- (a) Where redeployment or retraining opportunities are not available, the separation package to be paid to redundant staff is as follows: - (i) Four (4) weeks pay in lieu of notice
+- (i) Where redeployment or retraining opportunities are not available, the separation package to be paid to redundant staff is as follows: - (ii) Four (4) weeks pay in lieu of notice - (iii) Two (2) weeks pay for each year of service or part thereof (unless this results in an amount less than the NES, in which case the NES provision will apply); - (iv) Full payment of all accrued annual leave entitlements including leave loading. - (v) Payment of pro rata long service leave after five (5) years of continuous service.

-- (ii) Two (2) weeks pay for each year of service or part thereof (unless this results in an amount less than the NES, in which case the NES provision will apply);; - (iii) Full payment of all accrued annual leave entitlements including leave loading. - (iv) Payment of pro rata long service leave after five (5) years of continuous service. - (b) Where an employee is not offered similar hours or hours are altered (other than by a normal change of roster in accordance with the Award) which causes a loss of income the employer will pay a partial redundancy to such employees as are adversely affected as follows:
+Where an employee is not offered similar hours or hours are altered (other than by a normal change of roster in accordance with the Award) which causes a loss of income the employer will pay a partial redundancy to such employees as are adversely affected as follows: